gggray000/ChatRoom/README.md

 2. Use HTTPS instead of HTTP.<br>

 <h2>Update Log</h2>
+<h3>v0.8.1</h3>
+Fixed a bug where the "alt" of QR-Code image get displayed all the time.
 <h3>v0.8</h3>
 1. Implemented PDF generation service.<br>
 2. Added markdown formatting for summary on the chat page.<br>